nicky-nym/nicky-nym.github.io/pages/cities.md

 * **Population growth network effects** &mdash; for new greenfield city sites
   * People move to cities because of the opportunities there, or because they know people there.
 The bigger the city, the more draw it has.
 Once a major city has become established, and has a critical mass, it's not difficult to find people who want to move there.
 Kids are born and raised in existing cities, not in greenfield city sites.
 If a new town is founded from scratch, with a small population, in a remote place, then it probably doesn't have enough critical mass to draw people to come live there.
 It's a chicken-and-egg problem: in order to attract a lot of people, a city has to be big, but before it can become big, it has to have attracted a lot of people.
   * A small-scale Impossible City would work just fine, and it would have some advantages over a similarly sized car-centric or transit-centric city.
 Lower transportation costs might be the largest single selling point.
 But the advantages may not be large enough to matter to anyone.
 For small-scale cities, car-centric designs actually work reasonably well, as do designs based on buses and bus rapid transit.
-The car & bus system only starts to break down once a city gets large enough to have serious traffic congestion problems, and it's only at that scale that the kinematic city design starts to really outshine the other options.
+The car & bus system only starts to break down once a city gets large enough to have serious traffic congestion problems, and it's only at that scale that the Impossible City design starts to really outshine the other options.

 * **Transportation system network effects** &mdash; for infill and suburb/satellite sites
   * Different transportation systems tend not to be complementary.